South Panuke Wilderness Area extends from Highway 103, near Chester, north, to Panuke Lake.

-This wilderness area protects a natural corridor for wildlife movement between central and western Nova Scotia.
-At nearly 30 km in length, Panuke Lake cuts across much of the province.
-Panuke Lake and developed lands north of the lake (Windsor to Ellershouse) create a barrier to terrestrial wildlife movement between central and western Nova Scotia.
-By protecting lands south of Panuke Lake, this wilderness area maintains a biodiversity “land bridge” that helps keep western Nova Scotia ecologically connected to the rest of the province.
-Wide ranging species, such as endangered mainland moose and pine marten, will benefit from a protected natural corridor.
+Nearly 30 km long, Panuke Lake partly bisects western Nova Scotia from the central part of the province.
+The lake and developed lands to the north between Windsor and Ellershouse create a barrier to terrestrial wildlife movement between central and western Nova Scotia.
+By protecting lands south of Panuke Lake, the wilderness area maintains a biodiversity “land bridge” that helps keep western Nova Scotia ecologically connected to the rest of the province.
+Wide ranging species, such as endangered mainland moose and pine marten, will benefit from this protected natural corridor.

-The terrain of this wilderness area is generally rugged with hills, ridges, and hummocks.
+Much of this wilderness area consists of hills, ridges, and hummocks.
 Mature red spruce is widespread, sometimes mixed with hemlock or white pine.
 Black spruce occurs on poorly drained sites.
-Parts of the southern portion of the wilderness area were logged in recent years, while the northern portion is largely older forest.
-As a whole, this area offers a good opportunity to restore a regionally significant and relatively large patch of older forest in the midst of an ecologically fragmented landscape.
+Parts of the southern portion of the wilderness area were logged in recent years, while the northern portions, especially the two disjunct parcels on either side of Panuke Lake, support extensive older forest.
+This wilderness area provides a good opportunity to restore a regionally significant and relatively large patch of older forest.

 South Panuke Wilderness Area protects significant portions of the Canaan and East River watersheds, including lake and stream habitat for brook trout and potential Atlantic salmon recovery.
 It also fills a significant gap in representation of the South Mountain Rolling Plain natural landscape in the provincial protected areas network.